mishrsud/sudhanshutheone.com/input/posts/aspnetcore-metpackage-making-sense.md

 Now the package I was trying to install had a dependency on Microsoft.AspNetCore.App 2.1.4.
 There are several ways to find out the dependencies of a nuget package without installing it.
 Depending on where the package is coming from (which feed), you may be able to look at the dependencies directly on the feed.
 For example, nuget.org shows dependencies.
 Other ways include:
 1. Browsing the package feed using the excellent LinqPad tool
 2. downloading the package and looking at the package using NugetPackageExplorer
+3. Visual Studio or JetBrains Rider show package dependencies in the "Manage NuGet packages" dialogue.

 ### How Metapackage Versioning plays with the rest of the ecosystem